noarche/AutoPrompt/README.md

 Change to the directory containing the Python script

-    cd /AutoPrompt/source/
+    cd \AutoPrompt\source\

 Run the following command to use pyinstaller to build an executable from the souce.
 Verify your version # in command matchs the version in source  dir.

      pyinstaller --onefile --add-data "parts/*;parts" -w AutoPrompt-v1.3.py

 Pyinstaller will created a couple of directories and files.

-The .exe you want is located in the new directory named 'dist'
+    The .exe you want is located in \source\dist\AutoPrompt-v1.3.exe

 ------------------------------------------------